slatedocs/slate/source/includes/_docs.md

 client_asset<span class="optional-argument">optional</span> | A boolean indicating if this is a client/customer/user asset.
 This should always be `true` if the assets with specified mime types are being uploaded from a client application.
 Client assets are are periodically purged (a short while after a customer has received their order) and are not displayed in your dashboard

 ### Returns
 Returns an object with `signed_requests`, `asset_ids` & `urls` list properties.
-Each list has a length equal to the number of `mime_type`'s specified in the request.
+Each list's length is the same and equal to the number of `mime_type`'s specified in the request.
 The equivalent index in each list corresponds directly to the asset referred to by the mime type at the same index in the request's `mime_type` query parameter.

 ### Response Properties
           | |